 Under-inflation can cause:

-- Accelerated tyre wear
+- Accelerated and uneven tyre wear

 - Increased fuel consumption